AdeleD/msmpanel/README.md

 ---------------------

 You can use various options for your panel :
-* position [String] - position of the panel.
+* position [String] - the position of the panel.
 It can be : "top", "right", "bottom" or "left"
-* size [Number] - the size for the panel
+* size [Number] - the size of the panel
 * state [String] - the initial state of the panel.
 It can be : "opened" or "closed"
-* duration [Number] - duration time for the animation of the panel
+* duration [Number] - duration time for the open/close animation
 * mode [String] - the way of expanding the panel.
 It can be : "push" or leave blank to open the panel over content
 * showCloseButton [Boolean] - add close button to the panel.
 True or false
-* onPanelOpen [Function] - a function called after panel was opened
+* onPanelOpen [Function] - a function called after the panel was opened
-* onPanelClose [Function] - a function called after panel was closed
+* onPanelClose [Function] - a function called after the panel was closed

 #### Default options are :